 What does “breast repair” surgery involve?

 There are a wide variety of surgical techniques used in breast repairs.
 Surgery will almost always involve removal of the old implants and part of or the entire capsule surrounding it.
 The old implant pocket will be left unchanged, altered or moved to a different location.
 Depending on the patient’s desire, a new implant may be placed.
 The type and style of the new implants may be similar to or different from the old implants, depending on the desired look.
 If breast and nipple sagging have occurred, breast lift is performed at the same time.

 What to Expect

 Depending on the extent of surgery, it is performed under general or local anesthesia with sedation as an outpatient procedure.
+The use of a drain may be needed in breast revision surgery.
 You may engage in light activity the day following surgery.
 Return to normal activity, including work, may take another week.
 This, however, may vary depending on the type of surgery.
 Post-operative breast swelling is normal and to be expected.
 It gradually resolves over a few weeks.
 Results are long lasting; however, your breast tissue will continue to change over time in relationship to the implant.